iwander-all/vins-mono-self-improved-/README.md

 you:oh-hoh?

 I: And when I read the original codes, I think the main vio functions, estimator.cpp, they are too long!
-Maybe it is not easier for new-comer to figure out the strcture.
+Maybe it is not easy for new-comer to figure out the strcture.

 So I extract codes out of some functions like initialStructure(). optimization()...